parthvshah/VACF/README.md

 mpiexec.hydra -n 4 ./test
 ```

-More information can be found on the official MPICH documentaion.
+More information can be found on the official MPICH documentation.

 `new_script.sh` is a sample script provided for your reference.
 We used this to submit jobs to our PBS queue running on a 120 node cluster with Intel Xeon E5-2670 (Haswell) CPUs.

 #### LAMMPS

-LAMMPS can be downloaded from here.
+LAMMPS can be downloaded from [here](https://www.lammps.org/download.html).
 Unpack the same and run.
-Manual is available here.
+The Manual is available [here](https://docs.lammps.org/Manual.html).

 ## Usage

-All programs take 3 arguments.
-The massively parallel implementations take one addition parameter.
+All programs take 3 arguments during execution.
+The massively parallel implementations take one additional parameter.

 ```
 Flags